Brackagh Quarry Wind Farm Community Fund Opens for Applications

 April 1, 2019

-The Brackagh Quarry Wind Farm Community Fund opened for applications on 1st April 2019.
+The Brackagh Quarry Wind Farm Community Fund is open for applications on 30th March 2020.
 The Fund which is managed by RES and administered by Workspace, offers grants of up to £2,000 to community and voluntary groups from within a four mile radius of the wind farm site.
 The Fund encourages applications from community projects which are for the benefit of residents of this area and can provide both capital and revenue grants.

 The main criteria used when assessing applications to the Fund will be: